heefjones/heefjones/README.md

 As a proud graduate of the Flatiron School's Data Science program, I am eager to contribute my skills and enthusiasm to a dynamic team.
 My journey in data science has been fueled by a passion for uncovering insights and driving impactful decisions through data.

-__I'm actively seeking opportunities as a Junior Data Scientist__, where I can bring fresh perspectives and innovative solutions.
+__I'm actively seeking opportunities as a Data Scientist__, where I can bring fresh perspectives and innovative solutions.

 ___